Required Prevention Training for Incoming Graduate Students

 Below, we outline resources, tools and two required trainings for all incoming graduate students that can help you prevent and respond effectively to instances of sexual violence and harassment.

-We recognize that graduate students have unique roles on and off campus.
 You are role models for many students, mentors and teachers of undergraduates.
-You depend on productive relationships with faculty who are your advisors or supervisors and are future professionals in training.
+As future professionals you need productive relationships with faculty who are your advisors or supervisors.

 Graduate students who are employed by the university have another crucial role: the Responsible Employee obligation under Title IX.
 University of California policy defines all University employees as Responsible Employees unless they are designated as Confidential Resources.
 This means that, generally, if you are employed by UC, you must notify the Title IX office when you learn — while you are working — about an incident or behavior that might fall under UC Berkeley’s definitions of sexual violence or sexual harassment that involves a student.
 If you are unsure of your role or reporting obligations in general, or in a specific matter, please refer to the Responsible Employees FAQ or contact the Office for the Prevention of Harassment and Discrimination (the Title IX office) for a consultation.